oracle-livelabs/apex/online-bookstore-app/5-authentication/5-authentication.md

 In this lab, you will:

-- Create a Package to implement password hashing and user authentication logic
+- Create a Package to implement password hashing and user authentication logic.
-- Create a Trigger to enforce data integrity and secure password storage
+- Create a Trigger to enforce data integrity and secure password storage.
-- Create a Custom Authentication Scheme for validating user login credentials
+- Create a Custom Authentication Scheme for validating user login credentials.

 ### Downloads: Missed Previous Labs?
 Download and Install the Application